 No. Rule Reference 634(a).

-If the object of a slashing motion is to intimidate an opponent or to actually try to strike him, stick contact is not necessary in order for a penalty to be assessed.
+If the object of a slashing motion is to intimidate an opponent or to actually try to strike them, stick contact is not necessary in order for a penalty to be assessed.

 A player swings his stick at an opponent during the course of an altercation.
 What penalty or penalties must be assessed?

 The Referee has three options in this type of situation.
-Rule Reference 634(c).
+Rule Reference 634(d).

 (1) Minor penalty for slashing plus a game misconduct,